Would you like to make a difference in your community?

 Miscellaneous Candidate Information

 Order of Names on Ballot.
-The order in which candidate names will appear on the ballot will be determined by lot after all nomination petitions are filed.
-The drawing will be held at Silverthorne Town Hall on Monday, January 27, 2020 starting at 5 p.m.
+The order in which candidate names will appear on the ballot will be determined by lottery after all nomination petitions are filed.
+The drawing will be held at Silverthorne Town Hall.
 Candidates and citizens are invited to attend and witness the drawing.

 Town Council Agendas.
 Complete Town Council meeting agenda packets are available on the Town’s website, www.silverthorne.org/, on Friday prior to each Council meeting.
 Visit the Town’s website, click on “Agenda” and you will be routed to the agenda management website and then you can subscribe or just select a meeting of interest.

 Town Council Meetings.
-Town Council meetings are held at 6 p.m., on the second and fourth Wednesday of the Month, Town Council work sessions are held on council meeting days, beginning at 4 p.m.
+Town Council meetings are held at 6 p.m., on the second and fourth Wednesdays of the month, Town Council work sessions are held on council meeting days, beginning at 4 p.m.
 Additional meetings or appointments to boards will be scheduled outside the regular Town Council Meetings.

 Compensation.
 Town Council members are compensated $500 per month ($6,000 annually); the Mayor is compensated $1,000/month, $12,000 annually.